The 20 Best Paramyotonia Congenita Doctors in The United States

 English

-Thurman Wheeler is a Neurologist in Boston, Massachusetts.
+Thurman Wheeler is a Neurologist practicing medicine in Boston, Massachusetts.
 Dr. Wheeler is rated as an Elite provider by MediFind in the treatment of Paramyotonia Congenita.
-His top areas of expertise are Myotonic Dystrophy Type 2, Myotonic Dystrophy, Paramyotonia Congenita, and Dystrophinopathy.
-Dr. Wheeler is currently accepting new patients.
+He is also highly rated in 4 other conditions, according to our data.
+His clinical expertise encompasses Myotonic Dystrophy Type 2, Myotonic Dystrophy, Paramyotonia Congenita, and Dystrophinopathy.

 Advanced in Paramyotonia Congenita